HANNAH BURR

 PHOTO - ABBY ROSE

-Contemporary artist Hannah Burr lives in Ann Arbor Michigan.
-She is an exhibiting contemporary artist and the author of four books about direct connection to inspiration and new ways of seeing and being in the world.
+Hannah lives in Ann Arbor Michigan.
+She exhibits 2D, 3D and 4D work and is the author of five books about direct connection to inspiration, as well as new ways of seeing and being in the world.
 Hannah is a graduate of Brown University in Fine Art and Religious Studies

 Hannah’s artwork has been on view at the Museum of Fine Arts, Boston, the Currier Museum New Hampshire, the Drawing Center New York, and both the Danforth and Rose Art Museums in greater Boston, MA.
-Her work has been exhibited nationally and internationally through Artlink@Sotheby's.
-She has received grants from the Berkshire Taconic Foundation and the Massachusetts Cultural Council, and is a former MacDowell Colony Resident.
-Hannah has been represented by Judy Goldman Fine Art Gallery, Boston MA, Barbara Singer Fine Art Cambridge MA, and Judith Leighton Gallery, Bluehill ME.
+Her work has been exhibited nationally and internationally, receiving grants from the Berkshire Taconic Foundation and the Massachusetts Cultural Council.
+Hannah is currently represented by Gallery B in Castine Maine, and by Judy Goldman Fine Art Gallery (Boston MA), Barbara Singer Fine Art (Cambridge MA), and Judith Leighton Gallery, (Bluehill ME) for the life of those galleries.

 Contemporary Prayers to whatever works 2021 Edition, (2021) Simon &Schuster